Premier League festive fixtures lead to an increase in injuries, says analyst

 The Manchester City boss voiced his concerns over the congested fixture list, while West Brom wanted their match at West Ham on Tuesday postponed, complaining to the Premier League about playing two games in 48 hours.

-A number of teams have endured that turnaround over Christmas and New Year, while Leicester City's four games were crammed into just 213 hours.
+A number of teams have endured that same turnaround over Christmas and New Year, while others have enjoyed more rest with festive fixtures falling on 14 separate matchdays.

-Guardiola has lost striker Gabriel Jesus for two months with a knee injury, while full-back Kyle Walker is now a doubt with a groin injury.

-Injuries on a whole went up by 32% in December 2017, compared to previous months of the season, according to figures from injury data analyst Ben Dinnery.
+Injuries as a whole went up by 32% in December 2017, compared to previous months of the season, according to figures from injury data analyst Ben Dinnery.

 The biggest increase was in soft tissue injuries, damage to muscles, ligaments and tendons.
 These went up by 45%, from a monthly average of 43.5 to 65 last month.